-Travel Agency Management and Tour Operations MTTM-04 Inbound tourism: Tourists travelling form their own country to our country is known as inbound tourism.
-Commission: A fixed percentage as commission given by t ourism product's suppliers to their agents.
-8.6 Check Your Progress: Throw a light on the procedure for travel agencies to get appr roval from IATA.
-Throw a light on the procedure for travel agencies to ge Ministry of Tourism: t approval from Throw a light on the benefits of getting approval from IATA :
+Travel Age ncy Management and Tour Operations MTTM-104 Inbound tou rism: Tourists travelling form their own country to our country is known as inb oound tourism.
+Commission : A fixed percentage as commission given by to ourism product's suppliers to the heir agents.
+8.6 Check Yo ur Progress: Throw a ligh t on the procedure for travel agencies to get app roval from IATA.
+Throw a light Ministry of T ht on the procedure for travel agencies to ge Fourism: et approval from Throw a ligh t on the benefits of getting approval from IATA : Throw a ligh t on the benefits of getting approval from IATA :